bhuvana-numo/ev-assets-manager/README.md

   3. [Open Charge Map](https://openchargemap.org/site)

 2. ### Charge Stations
-     * A charge station typically contains multiple charge points for users to charge their electric vehicles simultaneously.
-     * Each charge station could have different charging capacities, such as Level 1, Level 2, or DC fast charging.
+* A charge station typically contains multiple charge points for users to charge their electric vehicles simultaneously. * Each charge station could have different charging capacities, such as Level 1, Level 2, or DC fast charging.
+3. ### Charge Points
+* A physical charging unit within a charge station where the vehicle actually plugs in to receive power.
+* Charge Points have unique identifiers (often called ID numbers) to distinguish them within the management system.
+* Charge points often come with smart capabilities, such as communication features to track energy usage, manage charging rates, and communicate with the charging network.
+4. ### Connectors
+* The physical interface (plug or socket) that connects the charge point to the electric vehicle (EV) for power transfer.
+* Different [types of connectors](https://www.power-sonic.com/blog/ev-charging-connector-types/) support different types of charging standards.